 - First, science and mathematics proceed in a succession of paradigms, with each successive paradigm accounting for and encompassing the previous one.

-- Second, each new branch of mathematics, each new interpretation of physics, is an additional Creation of G>O>D>.
-If G>O>D> were fully known and fully described, Discovery and Creating might halt.
-Since Weavers in G>O>D> participate in and celebrate Continuing Creating, we welcome mathematical and scientific diversity.
+- Second, each new branch of mathematics, each new interpretation of physics, is an additional Creation of the Growing, Organizing, Direction of the Cosmos.
+If the Processes of C.C. were fully known and fully-described, Discovery and Creating might halt.
+Since we Weavers participate in and celebrate Continuing Creating, we welcome mathematical and scientific diversity.

 Let’s take a closer look at each of these two points:

 New Paradigms Usually Encompass Old Paradigms

 The term Paradigm Shift was coined by Thomas Kuhn in his 1962 book, The Structure of Scientific Revolutions.
 (Frankly, we think that the old appellation “Scientific Revolution” was plenty good enough.)